OSGConnect/connectbook/start/resources/jupyter.md

 +ProjectName = "ProjectName"
 ```

-The only modification that needs to be made to these submit file attributes is to replace "ProjectNameinCOManage" with the project name you were assigned when you met with a Research Computing Facilitator.
+The only modification that needs to be made to these submit file attributes is to replace "ProjectName" with the project name you were assigned when you met with a Research Computing Facilitator.

 Therefore, an example HTCondor submit file for a JupyterLab job may look like: